Here’s Arthur with another Ask Roger Anything question:

 I had real ambivalence about it – rather than outright rejection – because a number of people I knew and respected supported it.
 I didn’t think it would work, but then again, I didn’t think AO would win the electoral vote.

-And I wasn’t sure that it SHOULD work because using a maneuver that hadn’t used in a couple centuries would not go down well with a large swatch of the public.
+And I wasn’t sure that it SHOULD work because using a maneuver that hadn’t used in two centuries would not go down well with a large swatch of the public.
 The only thing I wrote, I believe, was that we could deny him an EC victory now or impeach him later, since, like many people, I believe he will be at least subject to impeachment on January 20.

 As you know, Article I, Section 9, Clause 8 states that no American officeholder shall, “without the consent of the Congress, accept of any present, emolument, office, or title, of any kind whatever, from any king, prince, or foreign state.”
 But that is exactly what Bratman is about to do, without divestment, or a blind trust, which having the kids run the show after being part of the transition does not qualify.
 He risks endangering American democracy.